vmantillacolon85/mobileoppsinyoungafrica/README.md

 # mobileoppsinyoungafrica
 Exploring the mobile opportunities present in countries in Africa with a significant population of young persons.

+Population Insights

+The world population growth rate peaked in 1963 at 2.2% per year and subsequently declined.
+In 2017, the estimated annual growth rate was 1.1%.

 [Mobile Opportunities in Young Africa.pptx](https://github.com/vmantillacolon85/mobileoppsinyoungafrica/files/10828571/Mobile.Opportunities.in.Young.Africa.pptx)